Ovundiano/water-potability/README.md

    * Data-driven recommendations for infrastructure upgrades or treatment interventions.

 * The tool’s success could extend to global datasets or integrate with IoT sensors for live monitoring.

+## Hypothesis and how to validate

+## Machine Learning Business Case

+* We aim to develop a binary classification model to predict water potability (safe/unsafe) using physicochemical properties from water quality datasets.
+This solution will enable governments and NGOs to proactively identify contamination risks and allocate resources efficiently.

+* Ideal Outcomes
+    * Model Performance:
+        * Accuracy ≥ 90% and F1-score ≥ 0.88 on the test set.
+        * Outperform traditional rule-based methods (e.g., WHO threshold checks) by at least 20% in precision.
+    * Business Impact:
+        * Reduce manual testing costs by 30% through prioritized sampling.
+        * Cut decision-making time from days to minutes for contamination responses.

+* Model Capabilities
+* 1 - Input: Water quality metrics (pH, turbidity, chloramines, etc.).
+* 2 - Output:
+    * Binary prediction (0 = Unsafe, 1 = Safe).
+    * Probability score and risk factors (e.g., "High trihalomethanes detected").
+* 3 - User Interaction:
+    * Streamlit app allows input of custom water samples for instant predictions.
+    * Visualizations of feature importance (e.g., "pH contributes 25% to potability").

+* The model is trained on the Kaggle Water Potability Dataset, containing 3,276 samples with 9 physicochemical features.
+Global coverage (urban/rural, diverse water sources) and Missing data: Handled via imputation during preprocessing.